rrrrrguo/ganmouflage/README.md

     python get_num_views.py
     ```

--   Animal shapes can be downloaded from LINK.
+-   Animal shapes can be downloaded from [link](https://drive.google.com/file/d/1gZJgqx4Lwp--oHAJQ3ZCwpWZHQEjncvO/view?usp=sharing).
 Animal shapes are collected from [SMAL](https://smal.is.tue.mpg.de/).
 We normalize the size of animals and flipped y-axis to accomodate to our axis definition.
 Download the data and unzip data into the folder outside the code repository.
 Make sure animal shape data is in `../fake_animals_v4/`

 Or directly run
 ```